Peter Capaldi: Personal life

 Capaldi married Elaine Collins in Strathblane near his home city of Glasgow in 1991.
 Together they have a daughter, and two grandsons born in 2021 and 2023.
 Capaldi and Collins live together in Muswell Hill, London.
-Singer-songwriter Lewis Capaldi is his second cousin once removed, and the two have worked together on one of the video versions of Lewis' "Someone You Loved".
+Singer-songwriter Lewis Capaldi is his second cousin once removed, and the two have worked together on one of the video versions of Lewis's "Someone You Loved".
 It was made in partnership with the charity organisation Live Life Give Life, in order to raise awareness for the issue of organ donation.

 He grew up Catholic but is now an atheist.

-In 2015, Capaldi alongside Cate Blanchett, Patrick Stewart, and Colin Firth supported the United Nations' refugee agency UNHCR to help raise awareness about the global refugee crisis.
+In 2015, Capaldi alongside Cate Blanchett, Patrick Stewart, and Colin Firth supported the United Nations's refugee agency UNHCR to help raise awareness about the global refugee crisis.
 He subsequently appeared with them and others in the video "What They Took With Them", which saw the actors reading a poem, inspired by primary accounts of refugees and part of UNHCR's #WithRefugees campaign, and which included a petition to governments to expand asylum and to provide further shelter, integrating job opportunities, and education.

 In October 2022, he voiced his support for Scottish independence.
 He told The Daily Telegraph: "It used not to be something I was particularly drawn to.
 I've lived in London for most of my life, and always loved Cardiff and Manchester and Belfast.
 But after the relentlessness of the past 12 years, everything we have been put through, it might just be time to go home and be a part of that."
 Capaldi holds dual citizenship; following Brexit, he acquired Italian citizenship by descent through his paternal grandfather who hailed from Picinisco.